smXplorer/AlliGator/docs/source/alligator-python-plugins.rst

 folder, and contains type definitions that are useful to format input and output data for a plugin.

-In addition to these two import statements, the other 4 elements to include are briefly reviewed next.
+In addition to these two import statements, the other 5 elements to include are briefly reviewed next.

+The first element specifies which API version the plugin has been written for.

-The first element (*Destination*) tells AlliGator where the plugin functions need to be inserted (in which menu or object's context menu).
+The second element (*Destination*) tells AlliGator where the plugin functions need to be inserted (in which menu or object's context menu).
 This is common to *all* functions in the script, therefore if plugins for different targets are developed (e.g. one  function for the **Decay Graph**, and another for the **Source Image**), they will need to be in different script files.

-The second element (*Plugin Flag*) specifies whether the function is actually a plugin  function or an helper function (in other words, helper functions are unmodified Python functions and do not need any of the modifications discussed here).
+The third element (*Plugin Flag*) specifies whether the function is actually a plugin  function or an helper function (in other words, helper functions are unmodified Python functions and do not need any of the modifications discussed here).

-The third  element (*Input Parameters Definition*) is used to inform AlliGator about the parameters needed by the function (some parameters are passed by default, depending on the function's target, as discussed below).
+The fourth  element (*Input Parameters Definition*) is used to inform AlliGator about the parameters needed by the function (some parameters are passed by default, depending on the function's target, as discussed below).
 If no parameter is needed, this section can be ignored.